-NuBest Tall is created by a special and exclusive formula combining Calicum, Hydrolyzed Collagen and many rare and precious herbs that stimulate the pituitary gland to secrete more growth hormone naturally, thereby it can help children achieve their maximum height naturally and safely.
+NuBest Tall is created by special and exclusive ingredients combining Calicum, Hydrolyzed Collagen and many rare and precious herbs that stimulate the pituitary gland to promote healthy bone growth, thereby it can support children to achieve their expected height naturally and safely.

-NuBest Tall has been helping people meet their height goals since 2009.
+NuBest Tall has been supporting people to meet their height goals since 2009.
 There have not been any reports of side effects.

 Because of the difference in each person, we recommend consulting your pharmacist or doctor before taking any supplement.

-NuBest Tall is the only height growth supplement in the world that has a combination between the quintessence of the Oriental medicine and the accuracy and advancement of Western medicine.
-NuBest Tall contains 7 precious herbs that stimulate the pituitary gland to secrete the growth hormone naturally, thereby it helps increase height maximally and safely.
+NuBest Tall is a height growth supplement that has a combination between the quintessence of Eastern practices and the accuracy and advancement of Western practices.
+NuBest Tall contains 7 precious herbs that stimulate the pituitary gland to promote healthy bone growth, thereby increasing height naturally and safely.

 Made in the USA in an FDA-Registered facility.
-This product is cGMP-certified and HACCP-certified to assure the highest quality and purity.
-ALL NATURAL & NON-GMO - Gluten free, dairy free, soy free, no hormones, no antibiotics, no preservatives, no yeast, no soy, no sugar, no cholesterol, no artificial colors/flavors, no binders.
+This product is cGMP-certified and HACCP-certified to assure high quality and purity.
+NATURAL & NON-GMO - Gluten free, dairy free, soy free, no antibiotics, no preservatives, no yeast, no soy, no sugar, no cholesterol, no artificial colors/flavors, no binders.

-100% MONEY-BACK GUARANTEE in case of 6 months using without any effect (applicable to people under 18 years old), before and after photo prove needed and papers showing age of user.
+100% MONEY-BACK GUARANTEE in case of 6 months using without any effect (applicable to people under 18 years old), before and after photo proof needed and papers showing age of user.

 The suggested doses are: